 After having designed such a successful glass that is the Vaso, Giberto took it upon himself to create a twist, inspired by the electric spring colors and hues.
-As the traditional Murano tumbler, the Spring collection set is of six different colors: Menta in green glass with a green rim, Mare in blue glass with a turquoise rim, Cherry in red with a pink rim, Estelita in amethyst with an orange rim, Roi in grey glass with a pink rim, and Manilo in black glass with a white rim.
+As the traditional Murano tumbler, the Spring collection set is of three different colors: Menta in green glass with a green rim, Mare in blue glass with a turquoise rim, and Cherry in red with a pink rim.

 The Spring is the perfect glass for admiring the Murano glass masters’ knowhow, the moment in which the blowpipe is detached from the object, and the corde, those horizontal lines that form as the glass is rolled on the artisan’s work station.